-- Courses of Study can help you plan your four years of study.
+- Courses of Study website can help you plan your four years of study.
 It represents Cornell’s full catalog of courses and is published annually.

-- Class Roster offers a robust search engine that allows you to explore classes by subject, class year, college, time offered, instructor, credits and other categories.
+- Class Roster website offers a robust search engine that allows you to explore classes by subject, class year, college, time offered, instructor, credits and other categories.

 Choosing Your Courses

 To help you choose your courses, we've created the following "cheat sheet" of important information.
 Be sure to have it handy as you put together your schedule.

 - To receive an Arts & Sciences degree, you will need to fulfill all of the degree requirements listed in the Courses of Study.
 This worksheet can help you keep track of the courses you need to take.
 The Courses of Study helps you know what you need to do to fulfill your degree, while classes.cornell.edu is the tool you'll use to sign up for classes.